risyard/efishery-task/README.md

 * `KEY` to be used when getting currency conversion rate from https://free.currencyconverterapi.com.
     * You need to register and verify your email first on the free plan to get the API Key
 * `CACHE_DURATION` to define how long before the cache need to be updated
-    * The number that is set will be counted in `minute` (ie. `CACHE_DURATION=45` means the cache will be updated after 45 minutes from the app is started)
+    * The number that is set will be counted in `minute` (ie. `CACHE_DURATION=45` means the cache will be updated every 45 minutes after the app is started)
     * Based on the documentation on https://free.currencyconverterapi.com, the currency conversion rate is updated at 60 minutes interval, therefore the default value for this configuration is `60`